 Shop for wool blankets and rustic home decor at one of Portland’s oldest businesses, Pendleton Home.
 Explore the underground Shanghai Tunnels that tell of Portland’s historical past.
 And grab a bite to eat at Mi Mero Mole or the long-standing Dan & Louis’ Oyster Bar.

 Downtown and Old Town are becoming more expensive to live in, but there are a variety of options from newly constructed condos to quirky single-family homes.
-Here are the current houses for sale and homes for rent in the area.

 This fun and funky neighborhood is known for its energetic street fairs, eclectic cuisine, and indie shops.
 Alberta residents are made up of a blend of ethnic backgrounds, and the neighborhood’s stores and restaurants reflect the diversity of the region.